 It's not clear how it began, or why exactly matey had copped it (I guess they couldn't throw out the band leader during the intermission).
 He had calmed down now though, and seemed happy enough that he'd had his £10 refunded.
 He invited us back to his flat in Finchley to "listen to some proper Dead and smoke some homegrown", but we politely declined.
 Of far greater interest now was how the Charlies' second set would unfold, after Brian's little political fracas.
 As Pete mused to me while we retook our positions, what the hell was the revivalist of a hippy institution doing screaming UKIP slogans outside his own gig venue.

 And then the crowning moment of weirdness occurred: Brian just suddenly stopped playing mid-song and stormed offstage, past us lot and through a door into the back of the pub, while the flummoxed-looking band played on.
-And he was gone for ages, no one quite sure what was going on - had he spotted another 'Remoaner' in the crowd?
-Or had he suffered a moment of crisis which I'm sure many tribute act members must have while playing the same covers to another heckling rabble in another dive pub.
+And he was gone for ages, no one quite sure what was occurring - had he spotted another 'Remoaner' in the crowd?
+Or had he suffered a moment of crisis which I'm sure many tribute act members must experience while playing the same covers to another heckling dive-pub rabble.

-And I say 'heckling' because by this stage I'd reached gobby wanting-answers mode, exclaiming my displeasure at this development when the band had finished the track and still no sign of Brian - I'd paid my ten pounds by Jerry Garcia's beard.
+And I say 'heckling' because by this stage I'd reached sloshed and wanting-answers mode, exclaiming my displeasure at this development when the band had finished the track and still no sign of Brian - I'd paid my ten pounds by Jerry Garcia's beard.
 "Where's Brian!?"
 "Release Brian!"
-"I want a pro-rata refund!"
+"I demand a pro-rata refund!".
 Pete was now telling me to pipe down, while Gordon implored me not to encourage him back because the band sounded better without him?
 That was beside the point to me - if James Hetfield just randomly bailed mid-gig you would rightly feel a bit short-changed.